- June 7, 2017

 To Help Prove Fault, Look for Evidence of:

 Drunk driving fatalities have fallen by a third in the past 30 years, according to the National Highway Traffic Safety Administration.
 Of course, this is little consolation if you or a loved one was recently victimized by a drunk driver.
+If you find yourself in such a situation, seeking the assistance of a skilled drunk driving accident lawyer is crucial.
 The fact of the matter is that intoxication (from alcohol, marijuana, prescription drugs, and other substances) remains a major public safety hazard on our streets.
 Evidence that the other driver was intoxicated may include observations of first responders, admissions by the driver, and chemical testing by police.

 A total of 162 people died in Orange County traffic collisions in 2016.
 The California Highway Patrol determined speeding to be the primary factor in 16 of these deaths.
 Not just a contributing factor – the primary factor.
 This is a horrendous statistic, especially since drivers are usually cognizant of the fact that they are speeding while they are doing it.
+If you or a loved one has been affected, consulting a speeding accident attorney can offer guidance.
 Reliable evidence of speeding includes skid mark measurements and event data recorder “black box” information.

 Improper Left Turns